ChuDucAnh242002/Online-98/README.md

 # Online-98

-## Description
-- The game name is 98 and it is designed by students of Le Hong Phong High School
-- The game is build using pygame frame work
+The game is designed by students of Le Hong Phong High School in Viet Nam and is build using pygame and socket frame works.
-- The server is build using socket frame work

 ## Basics
 - Player: 2+